TheXDS/VivLib/docs/CONTRIBUTING.md

   Irony and sarcasm are welcome if not excessive nor offensive.
 We all sometimes need a quick laugh.
 - Include or update unit tests for any code changes.
 - Avoid introducing new dependencies without discussion.
+- Following SOLID is good, but when taken to the extreme it's just non-sensical.

 ### Notes on AI usage
-I'm pro AI, as long as it's being used properly.
+I'm pro AI, as long as it's being used properly and responsibly.
 Heck, portions of this very document were AI-generated.
 Still, try yourself first. *'You'll lose what you don't use'* 🧠

 If you include AI-generated code, please pay special attention to: